 Limited Pay Life Insurance

 Policies with a predetermined, agreed paid-up age or time length are an interesting variation on paid-up whole life insurance.
-These limited pay life insurance policies become paid-up when the insured reaches a number of years or certain age, such as to age 65.
+These limited pay life insurance policies become paid-up when the insured reaches a number of years, such as 10-pay, 15-pay or 20-pay, or certain age, such as to age 65.

 The idea is that, in exchange for making higher premium payments during your working years (thereby building up cash value faster), you eliminate premium payments during retirement without drawing down the death benefit your heirs will receive.